Tractatus de Purgatorio Sancti Patricii: Date and provenance

 The Tractatus tells of the journey of an Irish knight, Owein (a version of the Irish name Eógan), to St Patrick's Purgatory in Lough Derg, County Donegal, now in the Republic of Ireland, where he journeys through Purgatory and the Earthly Paradise.

 Owein's journey is dated by Henry of Saltrey to the reign of King Stephen of England between 1135 and 1154.
 Henry states that his source was Gilbert, a monk in Lincoln who visited Ireland in 1148 to found a monastery at Baltinglass in County Wicklow.
 Since Gilbert spoke no Irish, he was introduced to the knight Owein, who became his interpreter during his two-year stay in Ireland.

 The text

 The Tractatus is dedicated to Abbot Hugh of Sartris.
-The introductory section is composed of six parts, a theological survey of the otherworld, an account of Irish scepticism of Saint Patrick's teaching, an example given by Gilbert of the savagery of the Irish, how Christ revealed Saint Patrick's Purgatory to Patrick, an account of a saintly former prior at the Purgatory, and the rituals practiced by the pilgrims who came there.
+The introductory section is composed of six parts, a theological survey of the otherworld, an account of Irish scepticism of Saint Patrick's teaching, an example given by Gilbert of the savagery of the Irish, how Christ revealed St Patrick's Purgatory to Patrick, an account of a saintly former prior at the Purgatory, and the rituals practiced by the pilgrims who came there.

 The narrative of Owein's visit begins with an account of how the knight was moved to make reparation for his sins after attending confession.
 On entering the cave he made his way to a great field in which was a hall which resembled a cloister.
 There he was greeted by fifteen men who appeared to be monks and were dressed entirely in white.
 Their prior gave Owein advice on how he should complete his journey safely, by calling on the name of Jesus Christ if ever he found himself in difficulty.
 Shortly after the men had departed Owein heard a great roar and a vast number of demons rushed towards him.
 These demons bind Owein and throw him into a fire, but he is delivered when he calls on Christ.

 Owein journeys across a series of plains where the souls in purgatory undergo tortures at the hand of demons.
 The sufferings of the souls in purgatory are described in detailed and vivid terms.
 The demons repeatedly try to torture Owein, but he escapes each time he utters Christ's name.
 Finally he comes to a great, fiery river which emits a great stench and is filled with demons.
 The demons reveal that beneath this river is the entrance to Hell.
 A narrow and slippery bridge provides the only means of traversing this river safely.
 When Owein calls upon the name of Jesus the bridge widens enough for him to cross comfortably.